-iComply Investor Services commissioned a study to better understand the challenges that token issuers face to meet the regulatory standards for issuing and tracking digital assets.
-Currently, these projects face significant barriers that result in trade-offs that hinder the true potential of blockchain managed assets.
+iComply Investor Services Inc, in partnership with the Government of Canada, Mitacs, and the University of British Columbia commissioned the study in order to better understand the challenges that token issuers face to meet the regulatory standards for issuing and tracking digital assets.
+Currently, these projects face significant barriers that result in trade-offs – hindering the true potential of blockchain managed assets.
 The research collaboration was supported by Mitacs’s Accelerate Program.

 The Findings: